Once Upon A Time…

 - Call them.
 Get someone from the OIC department on the line and let them know you have submitted paperwork and find out if they have received it.
 This helps to ensure you crossed all your T’s and dotted all your I’s so as to prevent any hold up of the review and approval of your request.
 Find out the person who will be working your case (I had a direct phone number after I got to a certain milestone in the process).

 - Repeat #4 until your final figure is settled.
-Any monies you send in as part of the initial offer payment is applied to tax liability.
+Any monies you send in as part of the initial offer payment is applied to your tax liability.

-It is a very tedious bureaucratic process (after all it is the government) but is worth it. and state’s economic hardship plan (check with your state as some states have a companion income hardship repayment program).
+It is a very tedious bureaucratic process (after all it is the government) but is worth it.

 Because the process is very tedious, there are various companies that offer to do the work for you for a fee.
-The advertise under claims like, “Tax Debt Relief” “Tax Relief Experts.”
+They advertise under claims like, “Tax Debt Relief” “Tax Relief Experts.”
 I am unable to comment on such services other than to say, I hear some are legit and helpful and some are not and scammy.
-The purpose of this post is to let you know that you can do it yourself for FREE.99 if you are willing to do the work and exercise the patience.
+The purpose of this post is to let you know that you can do it yourself for FREE99 if you are willing to do the work and exercise the patience.

 Before hiring someone, you should consider that because it is a tedious process, when you delegate this important task to a third party, you are left to rely on their word about the progression of your case with the IRS.
 It can present a challenge to be sure of their work ethic or how attentive they will be to follow-up and follow-through on key milestones and deadlines.
 You already have the built-in lethargy of government bureaucracy to factor in–and you need someone you can trust to be on top of follow-up and any deadlines.
 You will also have a few hundred dollars in fees to pay these services on top of the OIC $186.00 application fee and your liability.